1601-mma2013/UniLife/README.md

 2. Patterns in user and customer behaviors - Peh Min always too focus on one thing that will make her missed other things, and make her become very careless.

-3. Attitudes - She wish that she can overcome the carelessness.
+3. Attitudes - She wish that she can overcome the carelessness and neglectful.

-4. Aptitudes - She can solves the problems by looking at the problems through different perspectives.
+4. Aptitudes - She always focus on her handphone or the things in front of her while she is walking.

 5. Environments - public space